uniuyuni/SwiftCopy/README.md

 ### Requirements
 - macOS 12.0 or later
-- Xcode 15+ (for building)
+- Xcode 15+ (for building with the Finder Extension)

-### Build Instructions
+### Build via Xcode (Recommended)
 1. Clone the repository.
-2. Open the project directory in a terminal.
+2. Open `SwiftCopy.xcodeproj` in Xcode.
+3. Select the `SwiftCopy` scheme and build/run.

+### Build via Swift Package Manager (App only, no Finder Extension)
+1. Clone the repository.
-3. Run the following command to build the release version:
+2. Run the following command to build the release version:
    ```bash
    swift build -c release
    ```
-4. The executable will be located in `.build/release/SwiftCopy`.
+3. The executable will be located at `.build/release/SwiftCopy`.
-5. Alternatively, open the project in Xcode and run the `SwiftCopy` scheme.

 ## Usage

 1. **Select Folders**:
-   - Click "Select..." or drag a folder into the **Source** pane (Left).
+   - Click **Source: Select** or drag a folder into the Source pane.
-   - Click "Select..." or drag a folder into the **Destination** pane (Right).
+   - Click **Dest: Select** or drag a folder into the Destination pane.
+   - Or right-click a folder in Finder and choose **Open with SwiftCopy**.
 2. **Review Differences**:
-   - The app will automatically scan and compare files.
+   - The app automatically scans and compares files.
-   - Icons indicate the status of each file.
+   - Status icons indicate whether each file needs to be added, updated, or is already up to date.
 3. **Configure Settings** (Optional):
-   - Click the "Settings" button (Gear icon) to adjust Overwrite Rules, Recursive Scan, etc.
+   - Open **SwiftCopy → Settings** (or ⌘,) to adjust Overwrite Rules, Recursive Scan, Checksum Comparison, etc.
 4. **Select Files**:
+   - Smart selection is applied automatically after scanning.
-   - Use the checkbox in the header to "Smart Select" all copyable files.
+   - Click the checkmark icon in the header to toggle between Smart Select and Deselect All.
-   - Or manually check/uncheck specific files.
+   - Manually check/uncheck individual files or folders.
 5. **Copy**:
-   - Click the "Copy to Destination" button to start the operation.
+   - Click **Start Copy** to begin the operation.
-   - Wait for the progress bar to complete.
+   - The progress bar shows the current file, transfer speed, and estimated time remaining.
+   - Any errors are surfaced via the error log button in the toolbar.

 ## Technical Details

 - **Language**: Swift 5.9
-- **Framework**: SwiftUI, AppKit, Combine
+- **Framework**: SwiftUI, AppKit, Combine, FinderSync
 - **Architecture**: MVVM (Model-View-ViewModel)
-- **Concurrency**: Background threads for scanning and copying to ensure a responsive UI.
+- **Concurrency**: Background threads for scanning and copying to keep the UI responsive.
+- **Extensions**: Finder Sync Extension for Finder context menu integration.